apache/metron/metron-interface/metron-rest/README.md

 The metron-rest application will be available at http://localhost:8080/swagger-ui.html#/.

-### Quick Dev
+### Full Dev

-Start the [Quick Dev](../../metron-deployment/vagrant/quick-dev-platform) environment.
+Start the [Full Dev](../../metron-deployment/vagrant/full-dev-platform) environment.
 Build the metron-rest module and start it with the Spring Boot Maven plugin:
 ```
 mvn clean package
 mvn spring-boot:run -Drun.profiles=vagrant,dev